Vandivier/github-email-scraper-node/README.md

 If you `node scrape mylocation 10` then the scraper will scrape a maximum of 10 pages.

+NOTE: actually alot of this readme is a lie rn lol. currently the scraper does not run multiple scrapes in parallel.

 The more specific commands are useful if you are nervous about something crashing, and then you might have to start all over.

 Results are written into `cached.json`.
 This file helps us in a few ways: